OWASP/owasp-summit-2017/Outcomes/CISO/The-future-of-privacy.md

 	- Salary
 	- Property
 	- Passport data
-	- Biometric data, e.g. Thumbprint
+	- Biometric data, e.g. thumbprint
 	- Social security number / health insurance ID
-	- IP-Address
+	- IP-address
 	- Cookies
-	- Credit-Card numbers
+	- Credit-card numbers
 	- Bank account numbers
 	- Health data
-	- DNA-profile
+	- DNA profile
 	- Live style data / tracking
         - Location data / movement profiles
 	- Consumer data
 	- Digital signatures
 	- Digitally stored manual signatures (e.g. signature pads)
 	- Criminal records
-	- Political, religious or philosophical beliefs
+	- Political, religious, or philosophical beliefs

-B.2 Categories of privacy / personal data (brain storming)
+**Categories of privacy / personal data (brain storming)**

    Main categories:
      - Personal identifiable information (PII)
-	- Sensitive personal information (SPI) [context dependend]
+     - Sensitive personal information (SPI) [context dependent]

-Sub categories:
+  **Sub categories:**

      - Legally relevant data
      - Insurance relevant data
      - Socially relevant data
      - Financial data

---- C. CONTROLS & MEASURES (WEB-APPS) ---
+**Controls and Measures (Web-Apps)**

-C.1 Browser technology: what should be improved (not: what is technical possible and not what vendors like to do)
+- Browser technology: what should be improved (not: what is technical possible and not what vendors like to do)

-C.2 Rules for apps: privacy by design
+- Rules for apps: privacy by design

-C.3 Automated information to individuals, not on request (e.g. once a year etc)
+- Automated information to individuals, not on request (e.g. once a year etc.)

---- D. FUTURE TRENDS ---
+**Future Trends**

-D.1 Are there technical solutions conceivable, which help individuals to collect
+- Are there technical solutions conceivable, which help individuals to collect?

-   - Who has which type of personal data stored
+      - Who has which type of personal data stored?
       - Where is it stored?

-   This concerns "white hats", that is, companies, organizations, and governments who have stored data.
+- This concerns "white hats": companies, organisations, and governments who have stored data.

-   The "black hats" (criminal individuals or gangs) are not in focus here.
+- The "black hats" (criminal individuals or gangs) are not our focus here.

-## Who

-The target audience for this Working Session is:

-- Everyone who cares about privacy.

 ## References: